At Kinsta, it’s possible to use IP Geolocation to tailor the content shown on your website to visitors in different areas of the world.

 You can edit any rules you’ve created from this Redirects page as well.

-Check out our article on adding and managing redirects for more information about redirecting traffic by location through MyKinsta.
+Check out our article on adding and managing redirects for more information about adding redirect rules in MyKinsta.

 Best Practices for Implementing IP Geolocation